antimof/UxPlay/README.md

    autovideosink pick it for you.
 For example, xvimagesink, vaapisink, or fpsdisplaysink (which shows the streaming framerate in fps).
 Using quotes "..." might allow some parameters to be included with the videosink name.
+   (Some choices of videosink might not work on your system.)

 # New features available: (v 1.32 2021-08-21)